Psychologist

 Realistically you will not eliminate experiencing guilt in your life.
 In spite of all your efforts, things will happen that will cause you to feel guilty.
 Some of these guilt feelings may be realistic and other s may not be.
 Learning to deal effectively with guilt and how you can eliminate unnecessary guilt can improve your life.

-For many people, help may be found in religious practices and meditation.
-A discussion with your minister, rabbi, priest, or other religious leader can be very helpful.
-Some people need the assistance of a psychologist or other licensed mental health professional in an individual or group therapy setting.
 A therapist, who can observe and analyze your behavior and values from an impartial perspective, can help you with your reality testing.
 An therapist knows many effective strategies to help a person deal with guilt.
-Many persons have demonstrated improvement with counseling techniques such as Cognitive-Behavioral Therapy (CBT), Reality Therapy (RT), and traditional psychotherapy
+I know that many persons have demonstrated improvement with counseling techniques such as Cognitive-Behavioral Therapy (CBT), Reality Therapy (RT), and traditional psychotherapy

 Neuro-linguistic programming (NLP) and hypnotherapy have also been used effectively to help deal with guilty thought patterns.
 Sometimes antidepressants or anti-anxiety medications, when combined with counseling, can also be very effective in helping to reduce the feelings of guilt.